 Medicare Coverage of Senior Care

-Enrollees in Medicare Part A and/or Part B may be covered for various in-home care services if a doctor has certified that they’re homebound.
+Enrollees in Medicare Part A and/or Part B may be covered for various in-home care services as long as they need some form of skilled care and a doctor has certified that they’re homebound.
 They may also be covered for nursing home care, but assisted living communities are generally not covered.
 Below, we explain the extent to which Medicare does or does not offer coverage for the main types of senior care.

 Medicare Coverage of Residential Senior Care